1. Main points

 Alcohol-specific death

-This bulletin uses the National Statistics definition of alcohol-specific deaths; it includes those health conditions where each death is a direct consequence of alcohol misuse (that is, wholly attributable deaths).
-This is explored in greater detail in Section 8: Concepts and definitions of our QMI.
+This bulletin uses the National Statistics definition of alcohol-specific deaths; it includes those health conditions in which each death is a direct consequence of alcohol misuse (that is, wholly attributable deaths).
+This is explored in greater detail in Section 8 of our Concepts and definitions of our Alcohol-specific deaths in the UK quality and methodology information (QMI).

 Figures are based on deaths registered in each calendar year, rather than the date on which the death occurs.
 On a national level, trends are broadly similar, whether the data are analysed by year of occurrence or year of registration.
 Registration delays can have greater influence on smaller geographical areas.